inevitable-team/image-classification-benchmarker/README.md

 You will find the controller for loading the various algorithms in `~/server/models/index.js`, this will then load all of the JavaScript files in the `~/server/models/wrappers` directory.

-These wrappers are exported classes that require a name,description and a create function.
+These wrappers are exported classes that require a name, description and a create function.
 The create function will be used to return a new instance of a model which will be ran per each API call, which will than be ran and return the results.

 An example of which would be: